Hanahan History, Family Crest & Coats of Arms

 - Origins Available:

 Throughout history, very few Irish surnames have exclusively maintained their original forms.
-Before being translated into English, Hanahan appeared as O Dubhain, where the first portion of the word is dubh, which means black, and the second portion is probably derived from some obsolete Irish personal name.
+Before being translated into English, Hanahan appeared as O Dubhain, where the name means a dark complexioned man.

 Early Origins of the Hanahan family

-The surname Hanahan was first found in County Sligo (Irish: Sligeach), in the province of Connacht in Northwestern Ireland, from very ancient times.
+The surname Hanahan was first found in County Clare, County Limerick and Sligo (Irish: Sligeach), in the province of Connacht in Northwestern Ireland.
+Some of the County Clare families were thought to have been regionally in County Cork.

 This web page shows only a small excerpt of our Hanahan research.
 Another 190 words (14 lines of text) covering the years 1612, 1679, 1675, 1549, 1628, 1735, 1727, 1735, 1724, 1727, 1720, 1724, 1717 and 1720 are included under the topic Early Hanahan History in all our PDF Extended History products and printed products wherever possible.